drunkenboat-darkdomain/drunkenboat-darkdomain.github.io/pages/about.md

 A metalhead who [deeply likes the last.fm's listening report](https://www.last.fm/user/Pagan_Flame_/listening-report)

-A paperback book advocate who suffers in moving every time, but they feels different and old school!
+A paperback book advocate who suffers in moving every time, but they feel different and old school!

 A gym woman happens to like cooking.